webauthz/handbook/README.md

 the browser and a mobile or desktop application on the user's system, and also because the `access_token` may be very large and we want to avoid relying on clients and servers to handle very large URLs.

+The exchange request MUST include an `Authorization` header with the `client_token`.

 The exchange request MUST include the `grant_token` to reference the permission(s) granted by the resource owner.